anshul-birajdar/FIG/README.md

 ---
+    FIG is not GNU is not UNIX
+    Copyright (C) 2021 Anshul Birajdar

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.
+---
 - (Please don't  refer to them as win such-and-such but w something, like w32 or windows32 instead win32)
 - FIG may/may not be the real/final name, and just be a code name.
 - [Privacy:Why proprietary is bad](https://sneak.berlin/20201112/your-computer-isnt-yours)